irfanahmad2000/LinuxAssignment/README.md

 /home/irfan/my_specific_directory
 irfan@irfan-HP-Laptop-15s-fq4xxx:~/MyFiles$

-Use the echo command to add a new line of text to the "my_notes.txt" file without overwriting existing content.
+(12)Use the echo command to add a new line of text to the "my_notes.txt" file without overwriting existing content.
 Verify that the new text is appended.
 ----------------------------------------------------------------------------------------------------------------------------------------------------
 irfan@irfan-HP-Laptop-15s-fq4xxx:~/MyFiles$ pwd
 /home/irfan/MyFiles